FOREX-Euro rises on ECB lending hope, but down for 3rd week

 * Debt crisis still points to weaker single currency

-* Interbank funding strains boost dollar demand (Updates prices, adds quotes and graphics)
+* Interbank funding strains boost dollar demand (Updates prices, adds comments, details)

 NEW YORK, Nov 18 The euro rose against the dollar on Friday on the possibility the European Central Bank will lend to the International Monetary Fund to bail out bigger euro zone economies and as borrowing costs for Italy and Spain eased.

-Sentiment on the euro, however, remained bearish, with the common currency headed for a third straight week of losses as fears persisted that the debt crisis could engulf major euro zone states such as France and trigger a break-up of the 17-nation bloc.
+Sentiment toward the euro remained bearish, however, and the common currency was headed for a third straight week of losses as fears persisted that the debt crisis could engulf major euro zone states such as France and trigger a break-up of the 17-nation bloc.

-Yields on Italian and Spanish bonds eased after the ECB stepped in to stabilize the market, but fears remain that both countries' borrowing costs are at unsustainable levels.
-[ID:nL5E7MI24O]
+Pressure has grown on the ECB to take a more forceful role in tackling the debt crisis.
 Euro zone officials said there have been discussions that the ECB could lend to the IMF to provide the fund with enough money to bail out even the biggest euro zone countries.
-[ID:nL5E7MH2MW] Pressure has also mounted on the ECB to step up its bond purchases.
+[ID:nL5E7MH2MW] There are also calls for the ECB to step up its bond purchases.

 Either approach would be satisfactory, said Andrew Busch, senior currency strategist at BMO Capital Markets in Chicago, "The broader point is that the ECB is finding a way to stabilize the European debt crisis," he said.